etornamklu/etornamklu.github.io/_posts/2025-04-20-on-wanting-and-letting-go.markdown

 I thought I mattered.
 That belief made me open up, share my world, let someone in.
 And maybe that’s what hurt the most—realizing that love, no matter how honest or full-hearted, still needs a place to land.
 And when it doesn’t… you’re left holding something no one ever asked for.

+If at any point I pushed too hard or held on too tightly—I’m sorry.
+That was never my intention.

 But even in the pain, there’s clarity.

 This experience taught me something I’ll carry with me: love should never be begged for.
 And feeling deeply isn’t a weakness—it’s proof that I *can* love, fully and freely.
 That I *have* something worth offering.
 And one day, I hope to offer it to someone who meets me halfway.